Holy Family Catholic Church at 9800 Baymeadows Rd, Jacksonville, FL 32256 US - Lectors

 The Coordinator for the Lector Ministry is Nina Isla, email@example.com.

-For the Christmas 2013 schedule, please click here.
+For the 2014 Holy Week Schedule, please click here.

 Youth and adults with good reading skills are welcome to read the Scriptures at Mass.
 Coaching materials are provided, see below.